caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 3.9 Continuous Framework Evolution

-The LLMSecForge benchmarking methodology is designed as an evolving framework that adapts to the rapidly changing AI security landscape:
+The AISecForge benchmarking methodology is designed as an evolving framework that adapts to the rapidly changing AI security landscape:

 1. **Community-Driven Test Vector Enhancement**
    - Open contribution model for new attack techniques